Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 }
 ```

 Notice that `planet_dict` is a *uniform* or *homogenous* dictionary.
-All the values have the same datatype.
-Given this, we may chose to drop the `"million miles"` from the values and use Integers for the values.
+All the values have the same datatype, they are *strings*.
+Given this, we may chose to drop the `"million miles"` from the values and use *integers* for the values.

 ```Python
 planet_dict = {